lachlansmith/math3205/README.md

 ### Instances

-To run a different instance of the problem use the `--instance` argument.
+To run a different instance of the problem use the `--instance` argument (default 1).

 ```
 python main.py --instance 215